It’s time to optimize your hiring processes and gain a competitive edge in talent acquisition and consider recruitment process outsourcing (RPO).

 At this point, we know finding and attracting top talent will continue to be a priority for recruiting teams for the foreseeable future.
 As a response, talent acquisition teams are revisiting passive candidates and silver medal candidates from previous roles to fill future vacancies to revitalize their talent pipeline.

 The methodology of revisiting these candidates allows you to maintain a pipeline of candidates you know are already interested in your company.
 If they aren’t a fit for one role, they may very well be a good fit for another when it becomes available.
 The aforementioned ATS platform is ideal for tracking and organizing these candidates in the meantime.
-Check out our full talent acquisition guide for more tips.

 10. Social Media Sourcing